Kong Karls Land

 Kong Karls Land or King Charles Land is an island group in the Svalbard archipelago, in the Arctic Ocean.
 The island group covers an area of 342 km2 and is made up of the islands of Kongsøya, Svenskøya, Abel Island, Helgoland Island, and Tirpitzøya.
 The island group was discovered in the 1870s and first accurately mapped by Kapitän Rüdiger in 1898.

 History

 Kong Karls Land was first sighted in 1872, and was visited by multiple Norwegian captains.
 The first scientific expedition to the island group was by the Bremen Geographical Society in 1889.
 Kapitän Rüdiger, captain of the Helgoland, produced the first accurate map of Kong Karls Land in 1898.
 A.G.
-Nathorst, a member of a Swedish expedition in 1898, also mapped the area, but left the cost of Abel Island as a dotted line.
+Nathorst, a member of a Swedish expedition in 1898, also mapped the area, but left the coast of Abel Island as a dotted line.

 Geography

 The islands of Kong Karls Land were formed from the late Triassic to early Cretaceous periods.
 Kongsøya (191 km2) and Svenskøya (136 km2) are the two largest islands in the island group.